nielsenlabmbi/Spike/README.md

 ## Spike processing pipeline:

+1) probe configuration file
+   - need a configuration file for every probe, stored in the probeConfig folder
+   - file are called probeConfig_type, where type is the name of the probe
+   - probeConfig files are functions that generate a matrix with 5 columns (column 1: channel number, column 2: x position, column 3: y, column 4: z, column 5: shank number)
+   - convention for Z: 0 = bottom; positive numbers = channels higher on probe
+   - can visualize any configuration file by calling probeViewer(type)
+   _Output: probeConfig_XXX.mat_

-1) thresholdGui (GUI) and thresholdGuiSettings (GUI):
+2) thresholdGui (GUI) and thresholdGuiSettings (GUI):
    - visually set threshold for each channel, mark bad channels
    - uses median approach to calculate a threshold guess for every channel
    - needs read_Intan_Header
-   - note on probe configurations: code needs the probeConfig folder. that folder should contain a file for every probe configuration called probeConfig_type, where type is the name used for the probe in the id file (such as 64D). probeConfig files are functions that generate a matrix with 5 columns (column 1: channel number, column 2: x position, column 3: y, column 4: z, column 5: shank number).
-The threshold gui will automatically list all probes for which probeConfig files exist.
+   - needs configuration file (the threshold gui will automatically list all probes for which probeConfig files exist)
    - note: threshold data contains data for 1 probe only; id file is generated with probe information for all probes present
    - multiple versions are possible and will be marked with a suffix for the threshold file; each will generate its own SpikeFiles folder
    _Output: filename_pX_threshold*.mat and filename_id.mat (locally and on Z if selected); generates SpikeFiles* folder_

-2) extractSpikes:
+3) extractSpikes:
    - run extractSpikes to extract waveforms for each channel for 1 probe (use parfor for speed)
    - implements temporal (and optionally spatial) constraints
    - takes 2 optional inputs: